 Installing a timer switch in outdoor lighting is the same as installing an ordinary wall switch.
-A switch timer is an inexpensive device that automatically turns off your outdoor lighting according to your setting.
+A timer switch is an inexpensive device that automatically turns your outdoor lights ON or OFF according to your setting.
 Below are the materials that you need along with the instructions on how to install a timer switch in outdoor lighting.

 Step 1 - Turn off the Main Power Supply

-Look for the circuit breaker that is providing the power to your outdoor lighting.
-Turn on all of your outdoor lighting and ask a friend to check if your outdoor lights are off as you turn off each of the circuit breakers found in your main power supply box.
-Once you switch off a certain circuit breaker and your outdoor lights turn off, that is the circuit breaker for your outdoor lighting.
+Inside the main electrical panel, locate the circuit breaker that feeds that power line or circuit and switch it OFF.
+If the circuit breaker is not identified, turn on all of your outdoor lights and get a friend to check and let you know when the lights go off as you switch OFF every breaker alternatively.
+Once you switch off the right circuit breaker and your outdoor lights are off, it would be a good idea and a good time to identify that breaker in the panel.
 For safety, make sure to inform everyone in the house that you are installing a timer switch and that no one should touch the circuit box until you are done.
 This is to protect yourself from any accidents.

 Step 2 - Remove the Switch

 Remove the faceplate of your outdoor light switch using a screwdriver.
 With that done, the switch can now be unscrewed and removed from the wall box.
 If there is only one cable going to that electrical box, you can rightfully assume that the mainline with the hot wire is feeding directly into the light fixture's electrical box with an extra wire used across the Hot wire and the fixture's middle contact terminal, before being routed to the switch box.

 Check the switch terminals for power using a voltage tester.
 The switch terminals are where the electrical wires are connected to the switch.
 If the voltage tester detects no power, remove the wires by loosening the terminal screws that connect the wires to the switch.